zavud/h2mv/README.md

-# A global physically-constrained deep learning water cycle model with vegetation

-This repository contains the scripts that are written for the development of the hybrid model in my PhD project.

-# Folder structure of the repository:

-## datasets

-This folder contains the modules/scripts that are written for the dataset class that inherits Pytorch Dataset class.
-Specifically, the folder contains the following modules/python files:

-- ZarrDataset.py: dataset class written for handling the training/testing/validation data for model training.
-- helpers_loading.py: helper functions to load the data within ZarrDataset class
-- helpers_preprocessing.py: helper functions to preprocess the data within ZarrDataset class

-## models

-This folder contains all the high level as well as lower level modules for the whole hybrid model.
-There are 3 subfolders:

-- hybrid: collection of python modules containing high level implementation of the full hybrid model
-- neural_networks: neural network part of the full hybrid model
-- physics: collection of python modules containing conceptual/process model

-Each subfolder contains the following modules (and/or subfolders):

-- hybrid:
-    - cv_helpers.py: helper functions to run k-fold cross validation
-    - debug_helpers.py: helper function to debug the model (used only when there is a bug)
-    - hybrid_H2O.py: the core hybrid model containing the high-level implementation using pytorch and pytorch lightning
-    - hybrid_H2O_common_step.py: the common step that is used for testing/validation during training
-    - hybrid_H2O_training_step.py: the training step that is used to optimise the model during training
-    - hybrid_helpers.py: helper functions that are used to run the forward computation of the model
-    - train_model.py: this module is used to train models using cross-validation (CV)
-    - run_parallel_slurm.sh: shell script is used to allocate computational resources (GPU, memory, disk space, etc.) to jobs (tasks or processes) using slurm for 10-fold CV

-- neural_networks:
-    - neural_networks.py: lower-level implementation of the neural networks (used within hybrid_H2O.py)

-- physics:
-    - water_cycle:
-        - evapotranspiration.py: evapotranspiration model
-        - gw_storage.py: groundwater storage model
-        - runoff.py: runoff model
-        - snow.py: snow model
-        - soil_gw_recharge.py: soil and groundwater recharge model
-        - soil_moisture.py: soil moisture model
-        - tws.py: terrestrial water storage model
-        - water_cycle_forward.py: high-level forward run of full water cycle model at a single time step (used within hybrid_H2O.py)

-## equifinality

-This folder contains the script used to quantify the equifinality of the estimated processes after the models are trained.

-- equifinality.py: module to compute the equifinality of the process estimations

-# Model dependencies

-We publish the following files to manage dependencies:

-- requirements.txt: model dependencies for pip users
-- environment.yml: model dependencies for conda users

-To be able to fully reproduce and train the model the used input datasets are needed.
-Unfortunately we can't publish the used data, but all inputs (cited in the paper) can be downloaded from their original source.
+# Global Physically-Constrained Deep Learning Water Cycle Model with Vegetation

+Welcome to the GitHub repository for our hybrid hydrological model with vegetation (H2MV).
+H2MV represents a hybrid approach, combining deep learning with physical constraints to simulate the water cycle and its interaction with vegetation.

+## Repository Structure

+This repository is organized into several key folders, each containing specific types of scripts and modules necessary for the model's development and operation.

+### `datasets`

+This directory hosts scripts and modules for managing datasets, specifically designed to work with the PyTorch Dataset class.
+It includes:

+- `ZarrDataset.py`: Manages training, testing, and validation datasets for model training.
+- `helpers_loading.py`: Provides helper functions for loading data into the ZarrDataset class.
+- `helpers_preprocessing.py`: Contains helper functions for preprocessing data within the ZarrDataset class.

+### `models`

+Contains all modules related to the model's architecture, divided into three subdirectories:

+- `hybrid`: Includes Python modules for the high-level implementation of the hybrid model.
+  - `cv_helpers.py`: Functions for running k-fold cross-validation.
+  - `debug_helpers.py`: Debugging functions (used for bug fixes).
+  - `hybrid_H2O.py`: Core hybrid model implementation using PyTorch and PyTorch Lightning.
+  - `hybrid_H2O_common_step.py`: Common steps for testing/validation during training.
+  - `hybrid_H2O_training_step.py`: Training steps for model optimization.
+  - `hybrid_helpers.py`: Functions for forward computation of the model.
+  - `train_model.py`: Module for model training using cross-validation.
+  - `run_parallel_slurm.sh`: Shell script for allocating computational resources via Slurm for 10-fold cross-validation.

+- `neural_networks`: Lower-level neural network implementations.
+  - `neural_networks.py`: Implementation details of neural networks within the hybrid model.

+- `physics`: Conceptual/process models related to physical aspects.
+  - `water_cycle`: Contains models for various components of the water cycle.
+    - `evapotranspiration.py`, `gw_storage.py`, `runoff.py`, `snow.py`, `soil_gw_recharge.py`, `soil_moisture.py`, `tws.py`, `water_cycle_forward.py`: Models for specific water cycle processes.

+### `equifinality`

+- `equifinality.py`: Script for quantifying the equifinality of estimated processes post-training.

+## Model Dependencies

+To ensure full reproducibility and ease of setup, we provide two files for managing dependencies:

+- `requirements.txt`: For pip users.
+- `environment.yml`: For Conda users.

+**Note:** While the input datasets used for training the model are not included in this repository, all referenced datasets in our paper can be obtained from their original sources.

+## Getting Started

+To get started with this model, please ensure you have the necessary dependencies installed by following the instructions in either `requirements.txt` or `environment.yml`.
+Due to the complexity and computational requirements of the model, access to appropriate hardware and computational resources is recommended.

+## Contributing and Support

+We warmly welcome contributions, feedback, and questions!
+If you encounter any issues, have suggestions for improvements, or want to contribute to the project, please feel free to open an issue in the issues section of this repository.
+Your input is valuable in making this model more robust and useful for the community.